ktalmage/weather/notes.md

 #Objective of this CLI:

 #Allow users to input location information and return different weather data based on those locations.
-There will also be conditional information presented to the user
-#based on the temperature and other potential attributes of the weather data (UV index, intraday temperature, etc if possible)
+This CLI is designed to provide hyperlocal weather to you.